choudhury722k/Number-plate-recognition/README.md

 3. Rejecting false positives by matching pattern with Indian license plates. </br>

 ### Demo:
-&nbsp;Download pretrained model from [here](https://drive.google.com/drive/folders/1MEyGB-ogHhqnyT5cW5-Vk3wwHowghOCK?usp=sharing) and copy it inside "data" folder.
+Download pretrained model from [here](https://drive.google.com/drive/folders/1MEyGB-ogHhqnyT5cW5-Vk3wwHowghOCK?usp=sharing) and copy it inside "data" folder.
 Then create a new environment in you desktop or raspberry pi with the specific libraries inside the requirements.txt file and the run the detect_tf.py file for running the inference on the trined yolov4 trnsorflow model and then run the tensorflow model with detect_tflite.py</br>

 #Note -
 1. Command line argument 'size' must be a multiple of 32.
 Increasing 'size' increases the accuracy of license plate detection but requires more memory.
 Reduce the size if your gpu runs out of memory.